NoahDomingues/OFDR-Extractor/README.md

 I will continue working on this tool to try to fix the issues... but in the meantime, enjoy! =)

+**⭐ If this tool was of any use to you, please consider giving it a Star - it would make my day! ⭐**

 #
 OFP Extractor is based on [QuickBMS](https://aluigi.altervista.org/quickbms.htm) by [Aluigi](https://twitter.com/luigi_auriemma).